paulinavonstackelberg/ValidatingMIRegularized/Documents/README.md

 ## Documents

-This folder contains the manuscript (& TeX files) as well as the FETC ethical approval form.
+This folder contains the FETC ethical approval form.